VanishInbox

 Outlook / Hotmail

-• Set Junk Email Filter to "High" in Options → Mail → Junk email
+• Set Junk Email Filter to "High" in Options, then Mail, then Junk email

-• Use "Safe senders" list to ensure legitimate emails always arrive
+• Use the "Safe senders" list to ensure legitimate emails always arrive

 • Check the Focused Inbox to ensure important emails aren't being silently diverted

-• Enable Microsoft Defender SmartScreen for phishing protection
+• Turn on Microsoft Defender SmartScreen for phishing protection

 Apple Mail

-• Enable Mail Privacy Protection in Settings → Privacy → Protect Mail Activity
+• Turn on Mail Privacy Protection in Settings, then Privacy, then Protect Mail Activity

 • Turn on "Filter Unknown Senders" to hide messages from people not in your contacts

-• Use "Block Contact" for persistent senders rather than just deleting emails
+• Use "Block Contact" for persistent senders to stop them at source

-• Enable "Mark addresses not in my contacts" to flag unfamiliar senders visually
+• Turn on "Mark addresses not in my contacts" to flag unfamiliar senders visually

-• Check iCloud spam folder regularly — Apple's filter is aggressive
+• Check your iCloud spam folder regularly — Apple's filter is aggressive

 Your 15-Minute Spam Action Plan